 Taking the gel tube in hand, I deftly applied it to the cake to write in large letters, “Happy Birthday, Delaney.”
 There was still a lot of gel left though, so I added, “Sweet 16 and Never Been Kissed.”
-With a keen artistic eye, I realized there was a definite lack of pictures so I drew a pair of big, pouty red lips with something like “smooch smooch” above them.
+With a keen artistic eye, I realized there was a definite lack of pictures so I drew a pair of lips with “smooch smooch” above them.

 I told her my creation was hilarious.
 I believe she agreed for reasons beyond my wit and artistic prowess.